PopradiArpad/learn-js/paradigms/oop-and-fp.md

 let instance = Object.create(proto);
 ```
 ### Mixin Inheritance
-The feature was mixed-in (technically assigned) from another object.
+The features are mixed-in (technically assigned) from another object (only the own enumerable properties).
 The prototype chain of the object is not touched at mixin inheritance.

 ##### For what is Mixin Inheritance good for?